codeonlyjs/website/content/guide/templateUpdateSemantics.md

 This page describes how compiled templates apply updates.

-When a template is updated, all dynamic settings (ie: template properties using a callback) in the part of the DOM managed by the template are updated.  ie: there's no ability to update part of the template's DOM.
+When a template is updated, all dynamic settings (ie: template properties using a callback) in the template's DOM are updated.

 ## Changed Value Checks